 Staying up to Date

 In order to make sure the School’s safeguarding and child protection procedures are in line with current guidance and areas of concern, the DSL and ADSL attend a range of training.
 This includes training on their role, working with outside agencies and how to access support.
 Annually, they also attend training on how to train their colleagues.
 This training package is used to ensure that staff and volunteers know how to identify and report concerns.
 Throughout the year, staff updates are provided to ensure that recent training is shared across the School.

 An annual Safeguarding audit is carried out by the DSL and ADSL with the Safeguarding Governor.
 This also helps to identify areas for improvement and an action plan is written to support this.
 The plan is reviewed termly to ensure that the changes are made and the most important priorities are addressed quickly.

 How do we get help?
 Sometimes families need help in the difficult business of parenting.
 The Suffolk system for identifying needs and seeking support is through a Common Assessment Framework form (CAF).
 This is completed by the DSL and the family together.
 The completed forms are sent off and if it is considered that a Family Support Worker may be able to help you, regular network meetings are set up for the duration of the work.
 If you are working in this way, it is called ‘Early Help’ with the aim that you work together to improve a situation before it gets serious.

 Sometimes, parents and School request help and it is turned down for outside support.
-This can be frustrating so Miss Squirrell and Mrs van Ek have decided to carry out what they are calling a Pre-CAF.
+This can be frustrating so Miss Squirrell and Miss Forward have decided to carry out what they are calling a Pre-CAF.
 This helps the parents and DSL/ADSL to start by thinking what we can do together before outside help is sought.